-Program Overview: The Screen Nova Scotia has partnered with Netflix to deliver the film commission’s television writing training program, the Screenwriter Internship Program, presented in collaboration with the Writers Guild of Canada, the NS Department of Communities, Culture and Heritage, and the Bell Fund, is a television writing training program.
-It is designed to help emerging and mid-level screenwriters expand their network, sharpen their professional skills, and bring new perspectives and ideas to the writers’ rooms of television series in Canada.
+Screen Nova Scotia has partnered with Netflix to deliver the film commission’s television writing training program, the Screenwriter Internship Program.
+This program, now in its second year, this television writing training program is designed to help emerging and mid-level Nova Scotian screenwriters grow their network, sharpen their professional skills, and bring new perspectives and ideas to the writers’ rooms of established television series.